johnmatter/CT12GeV/README.md

 * Now copy the rootlogon.C file in the directory 'macros' under ROOT installation directory.

 * Now from a new terminal start root doing `root -l`.

 * For a list of available options Type `Help()`

+* If you are running on `cdaql1`, setup environment first of all as: `source setup.csh`